mohamedhassan1222/IBMDEVOPS/README.md

 Guided by experts at IBM, you will be prepared for success.​ Labs and projects in this certificate program are designed to equip job-ready hands-on skills that will help you launch a new career in a highly in-demand field.

 This professional certificate is suitable for both - those who have none or some programming experience, as well as those with and without college degrees.

+# ci-cd-final-project

+This is the final project for the CI/CD course.